TheTiksiBranch/ps2/data/mods/gennext/README.md

 Specifically, the core rules of NEXT are:

 1. no base stat changes
-2. no removing from movepools
-3. no removing from ability distribution
+2. no removing from movepools or ability distribution
-4. no typing changes (except on formes)
+3. no typing changes (except on formes) or changes to the typechart
-5. no buffing OU mons, except maybe tiny buffs to mons at the bottom of OU
+4. no buffing OU mons, except maybe tiny buffs to mons at the bottom of OU
-6. no doing things that make zero sense flavor-wise
+5. no doing things that make zero sense flavor-wise
+6. all Pokemon are usable, including dex cuts, Mega Evolutions, and Floette-E
+7. Dynamax will be modified to fit in OU

 What's left is mainly changes to how abilities and moves work, which is most of what NEXT is about.